Allow tuning resilver priority

 I recently had an issue with this system.
 It's got 11 VDEVs with 7 drives each (Hitachi HDS723020BLA642) in RAIDz2, no L2ARC or SLOG.
 The system lost a drive and just before it was replaced, a rather huge rsync job was started (moving some 27TiB).
 The drive was replaced Friday afternoon, and Sunday it was still resilvering.
 The pool has a total of ~100TiB, and 40TiB is in use.
 After stopping the rsync, the resilver finished in very short time indeed.

 So - with the current code, a resilver may take days even on a rather fast system if the system is somewhat loaded.
 It would be a very nice feature to allow the sysadmin to prioritise resilver over other data traffic, since for some systems, short resilver may be better valued than a more responsive system

-Updated by Bryan Leaman almost 8 years ago
+Updated by Bryan Leaman over 8 years ago

 You can try adjusting zfs_resilver_delay.
 The default is 2.
 Decreasing it to 1 or 0 should speed up the resilver at the expense of other I/O. YMMV, but a value of 1 worked well when I was resilvering a disk in a test system recently.

 6. If the resilver is really slow, it may be due to a reduction in prioritization of the resilver due to other I/O going on: If there is other work going on, then you might be hitting the resilver throttle.
 By default, it will delay 2 clock ticks, if needed.
 It can be turned off temporarily using: echo zfs_resilver_delay/W0t0 | mdb -kw to return to normal: echo zfs_resilver_delay/W0t2 | mdb -kw